-- ALL staff and volunteers understand that children can abuse other children - ALL staff and volunteers will inform the DSL of suspected peer abuse and record in line with schools recording policy - Peer on peer abuse will be taken as seriously as any other form of abuse - All staff understand that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up - All staff will understand that pupils with SEND are more prone to peer group isolation and school will have extra pastoral support to address this. - Harmful sexual behaviour will be identified and managed using the Brook Traffic Light Tool and with support and guidance from LCC Schools Safeguarding Officer

-Sexting will be managed on a case by case basis using national and local guidance and advice from LCC Schools Safeguarding Officer - Link to Government Sexting Guidance

-- In cases of suspected or actual peer on peer abuse a risk assessment will be undertaken and appropriate and proportionate control measures put in place to manage and reduce risk.
-Seek advice from LCC Schools Safeguarding Officer - Referrals to Children's Social Care, Police and/or other appropriate agencies will be made where thresholds are met - DSLs understand that regarding peer on peer abuse, the victim and the perpetrator are likely to have unmet needs and require support and assessment to determine these. - The DSL will assess on a case-by-case basis, supported by children's social care and the police if required to ensure the most appropriate response for the children / young people involved. - The DSL will consider: - the wishes of the victim in terms of how they want to proceed - the nature of the alleged incident
+- ALL staff and volunteers understand that children can abuse other children - ALL staff and volunteers will inform the DSL of suspected peer abuse and record in line with schools recording policy - Peer on peer abuse will be taken as seriously as any other form of abuse - All staff understand that abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up - All staff will understand that pupils with SEND are more prone to peer group isolation and school will have extra pastoral support to address this. - Harmful sexual behaviour will be identified and managed using the Brook Traffic Light Tool and with support and guidance from LCC Schools Safeguarding Officer - Consensual and non-consensual sharing of nudes and semi-nudes images and/or videos (formerly referred to as 'sexting') will be managed on a case by case basis using national and local guidance and advice from LCC Schools Safeguarding Officer - Link to UKCIS national guidance - In cases of suspected or actual peer on peer abuse a risk assessment will be undertaken and appropriate and proportionate control measures put in place to manage and reduce risk.
+Seek advice from LCC Schools Safeguarding Officer - Referrals to Children's Social Care, Police and/or other appropriate agencies will be made where thresholds are met - DSLs understand that regarding peer on peer abuse, the victim and the perpetrator are likely to have unmet needs and require support and assessment to determine these. - The DSL will assess on a case-by-case basis, supported by children's social care and the police if required to ensure the most appropriate response for the children / young people involved.